sdtcsyl/cninfo/README.md

 Regarding Chinese input problem, please input 'chcp936' in the cmd windows every time when you want to use the cmd method to run the program.

 It has a shortcoming that the data in the website are not guaranteed to be completely stored into the database.

+To overcome the shortcoming in the website, you can update the cookies in the json file.
+To find the cookies in the cninfo website, users can use the Developer Tools in browser. firstly, Press F12 and select Network tab, and then input the keyword in cninfo website.
+Second, find http://www.cninfo.com.cn/new/fulltextSearch?notautosubmit=&keyWord=**** in Developer Tools and get the cookie and input the cookie in json file accordingly.
+The cookie in Developer Tools is shown in the picture.